wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-environment/includes/teams-security-exercise.md

 Now that you've learned the basics about configuring security in Microsoft Teams, it's time to try it yourself.

-In this exercise, you will
+In this exercise, you will:
 - Configure a conditional access policy to require Multi-Factor Authentication (MFA).
 - Configure threat protection via Microsoft 365 Defender.
 - Use org-wide settings and policies to control who can access Teams.